garima2510/LangChain-Chat-With-Your-Own-Data/README.md

 - 🔍 Replaced the OpenAI calls with AzureOpenAI
 - 🔍 Used AzureOpenAI Embedding model
 - 🔍 Used chromadb as vector store
+- 🔍 Used LangSmith
+- 🔍 Tested a chatbot in the end